 The average adult American now ingests approximately 125 pounds of source each year- usually in colas, candies, and pastries, which offer few additional nutritional benefits2.

-For years excess sugar concerns, including obesity, micronutrient deficiencies, behavioral disorders, dental caries, diabetes mellitus, and cardiovascular disease.
+For years excess sugar concerns, including obesity, micronutrient deficiencies, behavioral disorders, dental caries, recipes for diabetics and high cholesterol Mellitus, and cardiovascular disease.